progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--You can create your own tree.
 Git normally creates a tree by taking the state of your staging area or index and writing a tree object from it.
 So, to create a tree object, you first have to set up an index by staging some files.
 To create an index with a single entry — the first version of your test.txt file — you can use the plumbing command `update-index`.
 You use this command to artificially add the earlier version of the test.txt file to a new staging area.
 You must pass it the `-\-add` option because the file doesn’t yet exist in your staging area (you don’t even have a staging area set up yet) and `-\-cacheinfo` because the file you’re adding isn’t in your directory but is in your database.
 Then, you specify the mode, SHA-1, and filename:-->

 Du kannst auch Deine eigenen Tree Objekte anlegen.
 Git erzeugt Trees normalerweise, indem es die Inhalte der Staging Area nimmt und als ein Tree Objekt speichert.
-D.h., um ein Tree Objekt anzulegen, mußt Du zunächst einen Index (d.h. eine Staging Area) erzeugen, indem Du einige Dateien hinzufügst.
+D.h., um ein Tree Objekt anzulegen, musst Du zunächst einen Index (d.h. eine Staging Area) erzeugen, indem Du einige Dateien hinzufügst.
 Um einen einzelnen Eintrag in den Index zu schreiben – z.B. die erste version der test.txt Datei – kannst Du den Plumbing Befehl `git update-index` verwenden, der eine frühere Version dieser Datei künstlich zu einer neuen Staging Area hinzufügt.
-Du mußt ihm die `--add` Option übergeben, weil die Datei bisher noch nicht in der Staging Area enthalten ist (Du hast ja bisher noch überhaupt keine Staging Area aufgesetzt), und die `--cacheinfo` Option, weil Du eine Datei hinzufügst, die sich nicht in Deinem Arbeitsverzeichnis befindet (xxx hu? xxx), sondern in der Datenbank.
+Du musst ihm die `--add` Option übergeben, weil die Datei bisher noch nicht in der Staging Area enthalten ist (Du hast ja bisher noch überhaupt keine Staging Area aufgesetzt), und die `--cacheinfo` Option, weil Du eine Datei hinzufügst, die sich nicht in Deinem Arbeitsverzeichnis befindet (xxx hu? xxx), sondern in der Datenbank.
 Du gibst außerdem den Modus, SHA-1 Hash und den Dateinamen an:

 	$ git update-index --add --cacheinfo 100644 \
 	  83baae61804e65cc73a7201a7252750c76066a30 test.txt